 The higher the amount, the more risk a lender is taking on.
 Meanwhile, a poor credit history could indicate a borrower who may not be able to make repayments, increasing the risk further.
 Limited cash flow would support this viewpoint, and a lack of collateral to cover a loan default often acts as the death knell for small business owners seeking a loan.

-However, the days of depending on traditional financial institutions for business loans are over.
+However, the days of depending on traditional financial institutions for small business loans are over.
 In today’s marketplace, borrowers have more options than ever thanks to alternative lenders.

 Alternative lenders like National Funding feature business models that differ from traditional banks and credit unions.
 This makes it possible for them to offer loans to small business owners who may otherwise not qualify.